 Erasmus and other exchange students have to submit their application through the international office of their home university.
 Hence the first step in the process is contacting your international office to find out whether your university has an agreement with Ruhr West.
-We have signed Erasmus agreements with a number of European universities.
+We have signed agreements with a number of universities all over the world.
 Click here for a list of our current partner universities.

 The application form for exchange students is available here.

 Language of instruction

 The regular language of instruction at Ruhr West is German.
 Good German skills are an essential prerequisite for studying at HRW.
 However, international exchange students may take a semester programme of courses entirely in English, if available in their field of study.
 The courses in English at HRW are part of the regular curriculum and are open to domestic and international students alike.
 Although we recommend that international I students speak some German or take a German language course while they are at HRW, a specific level of German skills is not required.
 The level of English should be B2 (intermediate), B1 at minimum.